nuzulul/webpeerjs/README.md

 ## API

-- `createWebpeer()` Create new local node
+- `createWebpeer()` Create a new local node.
-- `id` Local node unique ID as identity in the global network
+- `id` The unique ID of the local node as an identity in the global network.
-- `joinRoom()` Add local node to a room, return an array of three functions (sender, listener, members)
+- `joinRoom()` Adding a local node to the room, returns an array of three functions (Sender, onListen, onMembers).
+- `peers` Get all connected peers.

 ## License